Piper Sandler Lowers Invitae (NYSE:NVTA) Price Target to $1.50

-Invitae (NYSE:NVTA – Free Report) had its price objective trimmed by Piper Sandler to $1.50 in a research report sent to investors on Tuesday, Marketbeat reports.
-The firm currently has an underweight rating on the medical research company’s stock.
+Invitae (NYSE:NVTA – Free Report) had its target price cut by Piper Sandler to $1.50 in a research note published on Tuesday, MarketBeat reports.
+They currently have an underweight rating on the medical research company’s stock.

-Several other analysts have also issued reports on NVTA.
-Raymond James lowered Invitae from a market perform rating to an underperform rating in a report on Monday, May 15th.
-StockNews.com began coverage on Invitae in a research note on Thursday, May 18th.
-They issued a sell rating on the stock.
-Finally, The Goldman Sachs Group dropped their price objective on Invitae from $1.50 to $1.00 and set a sell rating on the stock in a research note on Friday, July 21st.
-Four analysts have rated the stock with a sell rating and three have given a hold rating to the company’s stock.
-Based on data from MarketBeat, Invitae currently has a consensus rating of Reduce and a consensus price target of $2.08.
+Other equities analysts have also recently issued research reports about the stock.
+The Goldman Sachs Group cut their target price on shares of Invitae from $1.50 to $1.00 and set a sell rating for the company in a research report on Friday, July 21st.
+StockNews.com assumed coverage on shares of Invitae in a research note on Thursday, May 18th.
+They set a sell rating for the company.
+Finally, Raymond James downgraded shares of Invitae from a market perform rating to an underperform rating in a research note on Monday, May 15th.
+Four equities research analysts have rated the stock with a sell rating and three have assigned a hold rating to the stock.
+Based on data from MarketBeat, Invitae presently has a consensus rating of Reduce and an average price target of $2.08.

 Institutional Trading of Invitae